lnxjedi/gopherbot/DevNotes.md

 pipeline starts.
 The `global` scope will be set for all jobs & plugins, otherwise scope is a NameSpace.
 * Plugins and Jobs can use a SetSessionParameter method that sets an environment variable in the current plugin, and in the Robot object for future jobs/plugins in the pipeline

+#### Requirements

+Jobs can be normal scripts in ANY scripting language, and need not import or use the bot library.
+Jobs don't get called with "configure" and "init" the way a plugin does.

+#### Triggers

+Plugins are triggered when a user issues a command or sends a message matching a plugins CommandMatchers or MessageMatchers.
+Jobs can be triggered in one of three ways:
+* Configuring a `ScheduledJob` in `gopherbot.yaml`
+* A user using the `run job ...` builtin command
+* Another bot or integration triggers the job by matching one of the job's `Triggers`

+#### Configuration

 ## 2.0 Goals
 * Job scheduling
 * Pipelines